torrepaul315/Torres-Blog/readme.md

 * Remove the public folder from your heroku instance so that only the API is accessible.

-## 5. Drink a beer (or other appropriate beverage)
+## 3. Drink a beer (or other appropriate beverage)

 * YOU DID IT

 * YOU'RE A FULL STACK DEVELOPER

-* YOU HAVE CODE RUNNING ON 3 SEPARATE SERVERS ALL COMMUNICATING WITH EACH OTHER AND ACTUALLY WORKING
+* YOU HAVE CODE RUNNING ON 2 to 3 SEPARATE SERVERS ALL COMMUNICATING WITH EACH OTHER AND ACTUALLY WORKING

 * YOU ROCK!!!!!